dhappy/sales.fat.rocks/README.md

 * The script currently has the bulk of its parameters hard coded & it needs to be adapted *(likely using [`yargs`](https://yargs.js.org))* to take it's configuration on the command line.

-* I need an interface for programatically creating Bandada groups and adding members to them.
+* I need an interface for programmatically creating Bandada groups and adding members to them.

 * Currently, the script is using Lit's Datil-Dev network which is free.
 Eventually, I need to support the "Capacity Credit" NFTs which allow use of the mainnet.